Toggle: English / Spanish

 - Problems breathing

-- Reactions to medications, including heart attack and stroke, or allergic reaction (rash, swelling, breathing difficulty)
+- Reactions to medicines, including heart attack and stroke, or allergic reaction (rash, swelling, breathing difficulty)

 The risks for any surgery are: